 Over the previous few decades, the average prices of houses have risen considerably.
 Changes in economic variables increased construction costs, and other factors have contributed to this trend.
-In this article, we’ll look at historical shifts in home prices and the variables that have led to these changes.
-Let’s find out why houses are so expensive and how this could affect your home purchasing experience.
+This article’ll look at historical shifts in home prices and the variables that have led to these changes.
+Let’s discover why houses are so expensive and how this could affect your home purchasing experience.

 Home prices continue to rise even now.
 Based on NY Rent Own Sell research, house prices have climbed by about 15% over the past year.
 The fact that houses are now so expensive is simply the outcome of the supply and demand problem.

 Following the onset of the COVID-19 pandemic, interest rates were reduced to boost economic health.
 The drastic drop in interest rates, combined with numerous Americans’ desire to abandon apartments and cities in favor of residential areas and lower prices, created an increased demand.
 In contrast, many sellers withdrew from the market due to political and economic instability.
 More buyers than sellers have since entered the real estate market, and total house prices have dramatically increased as a result.

 Political and economic changes have contributed to the steady rise in house prices.
 Other vital wages rise factors that factor into why houses cost so much include:

 One of the critical reasons for rising domestic prices over time is low interest rates, but especially in recent years.
 If interest rates are lower, the cost of financing a home decreases, and more prospective homeowners choose to buy property.
 Almost often, this rise in demand is the reason why are houses so expensive right now.